3520 - 30th Avenue, Kenosha WI 53144

 The Special Needs department, located within the Adult Learning Center, serves students who may have hearing, sight, learning, or physical disabilities.
 Please call 262-564-2500 for more information.

 The Academic Support Center

-The Academic Support Center (room A128) facilitates the tutoring of students in various subjects including writing and studying skills.
+The Academic Support Center (now located at Gateway Professional Building 3535 - 30th Avenue Suite 101A) facilitates the tutoring of students in various subjects including writing and studying skills.